 February 2015 As part of LGBT History Month in the United Kingdom, I gave the first Alan Horsfall Lecture, which opened the National LGBT History Festival.
 The talk was sponsored by the Campaign for Homosexual Equality (CHE) and was titled “Like Sympathetic Ink: Identity and the Early Nineteenth-Century Attempt to Reform of the British Sodomy Laws.”
 It was my first presentation of the first piece of the research that would become ‘Beyond the Law’ six years later, and I’m grateful to LGBT History Month UK for the support they gave my work at this early stage.

-Charles Upchurch is an Associate Professor of British history at Florida State University.
+Charles Upchurch is an Professor of British and LGBTQ history at Florida State University.
 He received his Ph.D. in modern British history from Rutgers University in 2003, and his research focuses on nineteenth-century British gender and social history.
 His latest book, “Beyond the Law”: The Politics of Ending the Death Penalty for Sodomy in Britain, was published 2021 by Temple University Press, recounting the previously untold story of the parliamentary effort to end the death penalty for sodomy in the early nineteenth century.
 His first book, Before Wilde: Sex Between Men in Britain’s Age of Reform was published in 2009 by the University of California Press, and explores the ways in which family and class influenced the interpretation of same-sex desire in the period between 1820 and 1870.
 His work has been published in Gender and History, the Journal of the History of Sexuality, the Journal of Social History, and other academic journals.
 Chuck tweets from @cupchurch2